vskadandale/vocalist/README.md

 ### Acknowlegements

-Some of the code is borrowed or adapted from Co-Separation.
+The evaluation code is adapted from  Out of time: automated lip sync in the wild.
+The training  code and the experiment configuration setup is borrowed or adapted from that of A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild.
-The code for the lip analysis network is adapted from Lipreading using Temporal Convolutional Networks.
+The code for internal components of the transformer block is borrowed from that of the work Multimodal Transformer for Unaligned Multimodal Language Sequences.

 ### Licence
 This project makes use of source code of other existing works.